Nextiva / Blog / VoIP

 Wired phone systems require your team to take calls through a desk phone.
 That’s it.
 With Voice over IP, your team can communicate from a variety of devices.

 Virtual phone systems adopt open, universal standards.
-This interoperability means you can take calls from any IP-based device rather than only a desk phone.
+This interoperability means you can take business calls from any IP-based device rather than only a desk phone.
 Example devices include:

 These standards let you mix and match the right hardware for your individual.
 An executive has different needs than a support rep. These devices rely on the Session Initiation Protocol (SIP) for reliable business calling.